Skip to content

-I gave up alcohol for the entire year in 2023 and there are obvious health benefits and some lessons that I learned that might not be as clear cut.
+I gave up alcohol for the entire year in 2023 — and then decided to do it again in 2024.
+There are obvious health benefits and some lessons that I learned that might not be as clear cut.

 For starters, I decided to quit drinking alcohol for my brain and my budget.